Active: A state court ruled against Seattle in a victory for Oom Living. The city is now appealing.

 SPU cited a regulation that mandates new water mains even when properties’ boundary adjustments don’t need them, but the SPU’s interpretation was dead wrong.
 In this case, the regulation dismisses such requirements when a parcel abuts an existing water main, which is indisputably the case for Oom’s development.

-Yet, Seattle refuses to issue a WAC unless Oom agrees to extend the City’s water system at its own expense.
+Yet, Seattle refused to issue a WAC unless Oom agreed to extend the City’s water system at its own expense.

 This requirement is nothing more than an exorbitant ransom by the City in exchange for permission to build much-needed homes.
 It unfairly imposed a costly burden on Oom that had no connection to their project, allowing the City to shirk its own capital improvement responsibilities.